asmirnov82/avalonia-ai-assistant/README.md

     "CustomHistoryTransformer": "Llama2"
 }
 ```
-Note: do not forget to add `"CustomHistoryTransformer": "Llama2"` attribute for any LLama 2 family model (remove it for different types of models).
+Note: do not forget to add `"CustomHistoryTransformer": "Llama2"` attribute for any LLama 2 or Mistral family model (remove it for different types of models).

 ### Step 4 - Run application